nsat/lemdig-image/README.md

     `fpga/build/oni-zynqmp_v1/top-level/zynqmpONI.vivado/zynqmpONI.vivado.xpr`

-    If you open this file in Vivado then you can browse the design
+    You can open this file in Vivado and browse/modify the design.

 ## Introduction to BitBake and The Yocto Project
 Spire Linux is built with the